Benevolence and Legacy Tribute

 There are no federal government capital gains tax on donations of publicly traded securities (stocks & mutual funds).
 Donations of securities let you make a greater impact with your donation and receive a larger tax benefit.

-Another method to donate is thru Canada Helps.
+A method to donate is thru Canada Helps.
 CanadaHelps lets you:

 Giving securities through CanadaHelps is quick, easy and secure.
 Here’s how it works: